Sunday, 24 May 2026

 the incarnation of our love -

-our adorable little dumping.
+our adorable little dumpling.

 whenever i feel greedy and want to have it all,